Joining the Discord

 This part's super easy.
 Click here.

-Once you're in the Discord, you'll notice that you only have access to out of character channels (#welcome, #announcements, #ooc).
+Once you're in the Discord, you'll notice that you only have access to out of character channels like #ooc, meta channels like #levelup, and public IC channels like #tavern.
 Once you have a character approved for play, though, you can right-click your name in the sidebar and you will see this:

 The "Change Nickname" option will let you change your display name to match the name of your character.
 (Go ahead and do that.)
 Additionally, mousing over the "Roles" option will reveal another menu:

-This gives you access to the full channel list.
-(You'll notice that there's a scroll bar on the right hand side of the panel—there are more channels than are immediately visible!).
+This gives you access to the full channel list of the private channels.
+These include the very handy #help channel, as well as any other private channels that may be available.
+(You'll notice that there's a scroll bar on the right hand side of the panel—there may be more channels than are immediately visible!).
 To join a channel, all you have to do is click the corresponding checkbox.
 The channel will then appear in the left sidebar under "Text Channels," and you'll be able to see what's going on.

 For a standard dice roll, our dice bot uses the following format: